JinnyWong/MachineLearning/README.md

 ## Assignment 3: Support Vector Machines

 - Based on [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset/data), use SVM classifier to classify the handwritten digits.
+- Requirements:
+  - Try different kernels, and find the best hyperparameter settings (including kernel parameters and the regularization parameter) for each of the kernel types
+  - Visualize SVM boundary
+  - Try other methods to classify moist dataset, such as least squares with regularization / Fisher discriminant analysis (with kernels) / Perceptron (with kernels) / logistic regression / MLP-NN with two different error functions.

 ## Assignment 4: Support Vector Regression
 - Using support vector regression to predict housing prices.
 The data is available on [Kaggle](https://www.kaggle.com/vikrishnan/boston-house-prices)

 ## Assignment 5: MultiLayer Perceptron